coderade/coderade.io-blog/content/post/android/converting-graphic-files-to-webp-format.md

 ![](/images/posts/android/converting-graphic-files-to-webp-format/webp-preview-ajust-window.png)

 And to my eye they look pretty much the same.
-I can move this slider to the left to reduce the image quality and the difference between the images will be shown in the center.
+We can move this slider to the left to reduce the image quality and the difference between the images will be shown in the center.

-I'll move it back to the default of 75% and then I'll click finish.
+For this example I'll keep the default of 75% and then I'll click finish.

 Then, there's the result.
 My Android Studio Event log logged the message: